ruedli/OctoPlugout/README.md

 ** 2.3 Support building and uploading OTA through platformIO

 Uptil 2.2, I used the Arduino IDE for compiling and deploying firmware for the plug.
 I modified the directory structure to also allow management of the firmware in your plug using platformIO.
 Arduino IDE can stil be used: simply open the Octoplugout.ino file with the Arduino IDE.
 Open the [Octoplugout] folder (the one that has paltformio.ini in it) in Visual Studio Code (with the platformio plugin installed) and enjoy compiling and deploying in this environment.
-It is now easy to support multiple platforms, in case you want to flash something else as a Sonoff.
+It is now easy to support multiple platforms, in case you want to flash something different from a Sonoff.

 ## Requests / Future To Do List
 - DONE ~~Avoid switching off if Octoprint is running and not shutdown: even if you try to force it, with a non-monitored "long press"~~